andremann/SKG-IF/docs/source/products.rst

 Local identifier
 ----
-:Description: Unique code identifiying the **Research product** in the SKG (if any, otherwise "stateless identifier")
+:Description: Unique code identifiying the :ref:`Research product <Research product>` in the SKG (if any, otherwise "stateless identifier")
 :Type: String
 :Use: Mandatory (1)